 The dotted line between Jammu and Kashmir represents approximately the Line of Control agreed upon by India and Pakistan.
-The final status of Jammu and Kashmir has not yet been agreed upon by the Parties.
+The final status of Jammu and Kashmir has not yet been agreed upon by the Parties. richest families are married or in union by 18, whereas the equivalent figure for the poorest families is 72 percent.98

 Girls in rural areas are also more likely than girls in towns to get married while still children themselves.
-In South Asia, 54 percent of women aged 20-24 living in rural areas were married before 18, compared to 29 percent in urban areas.
-99 India shows the biggest gap here - with 48 percent in rural areas compared to 29 percent in towns.
-100 The rural/urban disparity is somewhat lower in other countries: 70 percent versus 53 percent in Bangladesh, 101 33 percent versus 26 percent in Bhutan, 102 47 percent versus 43 percent in Afghanistan 103 and 29 percent versus 16 percent in Pakistan.
-104
+In South Asia, 54 percent of women aged 20-24 living in rural areas were married before 18, compared to 29 percent in urban areas.99 India shows the biggest gap here - with 48 percent in rural areas compared to 29 percent in towns.100 The rural/urban disparity is somewhat lower in other countries: 70 percent versus 53 percent in Bangladesh,101 33 percent versus 26 percent in Bhutan,102 47 percent versus 43 percent in Afghanistan103 and 29 percent versus 16 percent in Pakistan.104